solana-labs/solana-program-library/docs/src/token-2022.md

 ### Instructions

 Token-2022 supports the exact same instruction layouts as Token, byte for byte.
-For example, if you want to transfer 1 tokens on a mint with 2 decimals, you create a `TransferChecked` instruction, with this byte-represented data:
+For example, if you want to transfer 0.75 tokens in UI amount, on a mint with 2 decimals, then the transfer amount is 75 tokens.
+You create a `TransferChecked` instruction, with this byte-represented data:

 ```
 [12, 100, 0, 0, 0, 0, 0, 0, 0, 2]